I’ve always desired a full length floor mirror done up in a unique design in the corner of my bedroom.

 So how about a budget-friendly fix instead?
 Why not build my own wooden frame around an existing mirror?

 The mirror I had on hand is a very common tall and thin door mirror I’ve had for years.
 In fact, it came from my childhood home!

-Positioning some barn wood around the mirror to dry fit my vision of a solid wood frame, I was sold.
-This DIY barnwood full length mirror makeover was gonna be fun!
+Positioning some pieces of wood around the mirror to dry-fit my vision of a solid wood frame, I was sold.
+This DIY barn wood full length mirror makeover was gonna be so cool!

 Plus… I could make it match my barn wood headboard, which was the very best part!

-So here’s how to flip any rectangle shaped mirror into a DIY barnwood full length mirror makeover loaded with your own personal farmhouse style!
+So here’s a simple DIY project on how to flip any rectangle shaped mirror into a DIY barnwood full length mirror makeover loaded with your own personal farmhouse style!

 This post contains some Amazon affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!